 How do I schedule for my artwork to be photographed?

-The first step is sending in an email to request a drop-off appointment.
+The first step is sending in an email with any questions or set a drop-off appointment online.
 It’s best to provide us with your contact information as well as a brief description of the art work you’d like photographed.
-From that point we would schedule your drop-off time accordingly.
+From that point we would schedule your actual photograph accordingly.

 How long does it take to get my piece of art photographed?